MahamudM90/Covid-19-Detector/README.md

 ## Key Features
 Some of the standout features of the project are

- 1. Two languages support English and Bangli.
+ 1. Two languages support English and Bengali.
  2. Can see globally total Infected, Recovered and Deaths people.
  3. Also can see individual country updates
  4. Graphical visualization.